There is no place I rather visit than Disneyland. Thousands of other locals feel the same. At a certain point though the crowds will be unavoidable.

 Star Wars Launch Bay sometimes is the best place to hide from people.
 At, most even on a crowded day meet and greet lines are 20 to 30 minutes per character.
 In, my experience it’s always been about 20 or less.
 In California Adventure you can visit the Animation Academy.
 I prefer Mickey’s Sorcerers Workshop I like to hang out in Beasts Library.

 Hop on the monorail and get off in downtown Disney.
 You can explore the grounds the Disneyland Hotel.
 There are places to eat and drink.
 The hotel coffee shop has Dole Whips with rum.

-Visit the Grand Californian, which is decorated for Christmas.
+Visit the Grand Californian.
 You can explore the grounds you can go to the Hearthstone bar.

 One of my favorite things to do when it’s super crowded and I’m getting a little stressed out is visit Sephora.
 You could also go to Naples and sit on the patio and get drinks and appetizers and relax.
 Napolini is Naples quick service pizza and is reopening the last weekend of November.
 Napolini will be more similar to Blaze Pizza.